 First of all, this deserves serious reflection until we are thoroughly apprised of the contradiction, or pathology, afflicting our current relation to our surroundings.
-As part of this reflection, we might want to recall that our remoter ancestors seem to have had a much richer, more participative relation to the world than we do today.8 Then we can try to resolve the contradiction without compromising the one thing we know beyond any possibility of doubt - that we are the ones having our experience of the world.
+As part of this reflection, we might want to recall that our remoter ancestors seem to have had a much richer, more participative relation to the world than we do today.
+Then we can try to resolve the contradiction without compromising the one thing we know beyond any possibility of doubt-that we are the ones having our experience of the world.

 The solution is to recognize that the judgment, "What I am beholding is out there", is a judgment we make from within our experience.
+That is, our ability to experience things "out there" is an objective feature of the world's interiority.
+It is one aspect of the way the world is naturally constellated upon the stage of consciousness - one aspect of our interior participation in the world's interior.

-It is one aspect of the way we have come today to constellate the world upon the stage of consciousness.
-That we make such a judgment into a conviction of absolute alienation without any evidence to force the conviction on us, and in apparent contradiction to our awareness that it is we ourselves who are having the experience - this testifies not only to our capacity for erroneous judgment, but also to our confidence in the world-revealing powers of our minds.
+That we distort such a judgment into a conviction of absolute alienation without any evidence to force the conviction on us, and in apparent contradiction to our awareness that it is we ourselves who are having the experience - this testifies not only to our capacity for erroneous judgment, but also to our confidence in the world-revealing powers of our minds.
 There is apparently an extraordinary intimacy between the potentials of our minds and the potentials of the world's manifestation of itself.
 That we cooperate and participate in this manifestation, and are even allowed to distort it against reason, is a profound fact of our existence.

 This makes it all the more important for us to become aware of what we ourselves are contributing to that manifestation, for good or ill.
-We are, after all, fallible - and we can perhaps be stubbornly willful (if not also terrified) - in the thoughts with which we bring the world to appearance.9 While we may not be able to change immediately the facts of our experience, we can come to recognize distorted judgments embedded in that experience.
+We are, after all, fallible - and we can perhaps be stubbornly willful (if not also terrified) - in the thoughts with which we bring the world to appearance.
+While we may not be able to change immediately the facts of our experience, we can come to recognize distorted judgments embedded in that experience.
+And our reflection on these less than fully conscious judgments may over time enable us to change them.

 In the present case, we can refuse to forget that we are the ones having the experience, and on that basis we can separate the truth from the falsehood of the judgment that objects of our experience are out there.
-They clearly are not out there in an absolute and mind-independent sense.
+They clearly are not out there in an absolute and mindindependent sense.
 But they truly are out there in the sense that they are not private possessions we carry around in our heads.
 They belong to an interiority shared by all sentient beings - an objective interiority wherein we humans can make an appropriate distinction between our private subjectivity and the publicly shared world.

 Further, we can recognize what has led us to distort out there to the point where it seems to mean "absolutely mind-independent".
 The fault lies with the Cartesian legacy whereby we have become convinced, first, that our own interiors are shut up within our heads, and second, that the world itself altogether lacks an interior.
 So we feel in our bones that any world at all, if we are to share it with others, must reside mind-independently out there, so that we can all encounter it, so to speak, "from outside".
-This contrasts with our actual experience, where everything is encountered within an objective world interior in which we participate with our own interiors.10
+This contrasts with our actual experience, where everything is encountered within an objective world interior in which we collectively participate with our own interiors.